Rules to Better Product Owners - 27 Rules

 For more on this see Five Types Of Value | Scrum.org.

 The problem with emailing a task, is that no one knows how important that email is, in relation to all their other emails.
 So, what is the solution?

-- Send an email, the recipient reviews it and places it into the backlog, based off the specified Business Value.
-Developers often prefer this method if they like control over their backlog.
+- Send an email indicating its priority.
+The recipient reviews it and places it into the backlog, based off the specified Business Value

 Example: A developer takes a shortcut to get some early feedback on a new feature